 The Audit Committee is a vital communications link between the board and the company's auditors, supporting the work of the board by safeguarding the quality of financial reports and following up the results of the reviews and audits carried out by the external auditors.
 The company's internal audit staff support the committee in its work.
-Since the 2009 AGM the committee has consisted of Helena Skåntorp (Chair), Ulf Dinkelspiel and Eva-Lotta Kraft.
-All members are independent of the shareholders and the company's management.
-The committee held four minuted meetings in 2009.
+Since the 2010 AGM the committee has consisted of Helena Skåntorp (Chair), Ulf Dinkelspiel and Eva-Lotta Kraft.
+All members are independent of the owners and the company's management.
+The committee held four minuted meetings in 2010.
 The company's auditor has attended all meetings of the committee.
 The President/CEO attends as a co-opted member, as does the CFO and the manager responsible for the ÅF Group's financial reporting.
+The company's internal auditor has attended two meetings during the year.
+Remuneration has been paid for work on the committee.